Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 No state-specific laws restricting or regulating an employer’s ability to impose pre-employment drug screens exist.
 However, one statute (RSA 151:41) requires healthcare facilities to have a written policy addressing drug testing and diversion prevention of controlled substances.
 Healthcare facilities include, without limitation, hospitals, doctors’ offices, home healthcare providers, outpatient rehabilitation centers, ambulatory surgical centers, urgent care centers, nursing homes, assisted living facilities, adult day-care centers, and hospice care facilities.
 The policy, which applies to employees, contractors and agents who provide direct patient care, must include procedures for drug testing, including, at a minimum, testing where reasonable suspicion exists.
 While not specifically required, pre-employment drug testing should probably be a part of the drug-testing program.

 As of 2013, New Hampshire has a medical marijuana law (RSA Ch.
 126-X).
-The law is completely effective now that special dispensaries have begun to open around the state to make prescription cannabis available to qualified patients.
+Special dispensaries have begun to open around the state to make prescription cannabis available to qualified patients.
 The statute states that the law is not to be construed to require “any accommodation of the therapeutic use of cannabis on the property or premises of any place of employment” (RSA 126-X:3, III (c)).
 Further, the law does not “limit an employer’s ability to discipline an employee for ingesting cannabis in the workplace or for working while under the influence of cannabis” (id.).
 While these provisions are seen as helpful to employers’ efforts to maintain a drug-free workplace, no case decisions or administrative guidance exists on whether the statute will limit an employer’s rights to refuse employment or terminate the employment of qualified individuals who test positive on employer-mandated drug tests for marijuana, especially pre-employment drug screens.

 (d) Credit checks